top of page

-I am a Lecturer of English at Kennesaw State University where I teach primarily First-Year Writing courses.
-My research focuses on incorporating early modern literature into the multimodal composition classroom, particularly for ELL/ESL students.
+I am a Lecturer of English at Kennesaw State University where I teach literature and First-Year Writing courses.
+My pedagogy focuses on incorporating early modern literature and theater into the multimodal composition classroom.
 I am especially interested in how early modern pedagogies translate to and through our current first-year writing teaching tactics.

 Over the past ten years, I have taught undergraduate literature, Women’s Studies, and first-year writing courses.
 In the latter, I concentrate on argumentative interpretations of texts by focusing on how we may best use rhetoric to reach an intended audience.
 I have taught first-year writing courses since 2011, often invoking themed syllabi on such topics as Remix Pedagogy, the City of Atlanta, Modernist American literature, and Issues of Higher Education.